-- Place in the top TBD percent (round up) of the total number of "D", "E", or "U" fencers competing in the current season division's Division II Qualifying competition (when Division II and Division III qualifying competition held together) OR - If separate Division III qualifying competition held by division, then top TBD percent of the field will qualify for Division III National Championships OR - Be on the Division IA or Division II Regional Open Circuit point standings, if classification eligible, at the regular fee entry deadline for these Championships OR - Rank in top TBD percent of the Div III Regional Point Standings list during the current season OR - Place in the top 40 percent at Div II or Div III NAC of the current season, if held - · Qualified for Division II, if classification eligible
+- Fencers must meet eligibility and classification requirements as of the entry deadline AND - Place in the top 25 percent (round up) of the total number of "D", "E", or "U" fencers competing in the current, or 2019-20 (if held), season division's Division II Qualifying competition (when Division II and Division III qualifying competition held together) OR - If separate Division III qualifying competition in the current, or 2019-20 (if held) season held by division, then top 25 percent of the field will qualify for Division III National Championships OR - Be on the Division IA or Division II Regional Open Circuit point standings for 2019-20 or 2020-21, if classification eligible, at the regular fee entry deadline for these Championships OR - Place in the top 40 percent at a Div II or Div III NAC of the 2019-20 season, if held - Qualified for Division II National Championships in current or previous season, if classification eligible

-UPDATE - If you have qualified for Division II, meet the age and classification standard on the day you register online for the Championship, you are eligible to fence in that event at the National Championship.
-If you qualified for Division II at your Division Qualifier and at that same time earned a higher classification, you are eligible for the National Championship.
-In this instance, please email nationalevents@usafencing.org for registration assistance.
+UPDATE - If you have qualified for Division III, meet the age and classification standard on the day you register online for the Championship, you are eligible to fence in that event at the National Championship.
+If you qualified for Division III at your Division Qualifier and at that same time earned a higher classification, you are eligible for the National Championship.
+In this instance, please email nationalevents@usafencing.orgfor registration assistance.